Women in Brunei

 Women in Brunei are women living in Brunei Darussalam.
-In Brunei, women are regarded as persons of "very high status".
 The U.S. Department of State has stated that discrimination against women is a problem in Brunei.

 Legal rights

 The law prohibits sexual harassment and stipulates that whoever assaults or uses criminal force, intending thereby to outrage or knowing it is likely to outrage the modesty of a person, shall be punished with imprisonment for as much as five years and caning.
 The law stipulates imprisonment of up to 30 years, and caning with not fewer than 12 strokes for rape.
 The law does not criminalise spousal rape; it explicitly states that sexual intercourse by a man with his wife, as long as she is not under 13 years of age, is not rape.
 Protections against sexual assault by a spouse are provided under the amended Islamic Family Law Order 2010 and Married Women Act Order 2010.
-The penalty for breaching a protection order is a fine not exceeding BN$2,000 ($1,538) or imprisonment not exceeding six months.
+The penalty for breaching a protection order is a fine not exceeding B$2,000 or imprisonment not exceeding six months.

 There is no specific domestic violence law, but arrests have been made in domestic violence cases under the Women and Girls Protection Act.
 The police investigate domestic violence only in response to a report by a victim.
 The police were generally responsive in the investigation of such cases.
 The criminal penalty for a minor domestic assault is one to two weeks in jail and a fine.
 An assault resulting in serious injury is punishable by caning and a longer prison sentence.

 A special unit staffed by female officers has been established within the police department to investigate domestic abuse and child abuse complaints.
 A hotline was available for persons to report domestic violence.
-The Ministry of Culture, Youth, and Sport's Department of Community Development provides counselling for women and their spouses.
+The Ministry of Culture, Youth, and Sports' (MCYS) Department of Community Development provides counselling for women and their spouses.
 Based on individual circumstances, some female and minor victims were placed in protective custody while waiting for their cases to be brought to court.
 Islamic courts staffed by male and female officials offered counselling to married couples in domestic violence cases.
 Officials did not encourage wives to reconcile with flagrantly abusive spouses.
 Islamic courts recognise assault as grounds for divorce.